East Rutherford High School

-East Rutherford High School was a public high school that operated as part of the East Rutherford School District in East Rutherford, in Bergen County, New Jersey, United States.
+East Rutherford High School was a public high school that operated as part of the East Rutherford School District in East Rutherford, in Bergen County, in the U.S. state of New Jersey.

 History

 The district's initial high school program began in 1896, with the first graduate completing their program two years later.
 The school had served students from Carlstadt on a tuition basis until its closure and the opening of the joint regional high school.
 Students from Wallington had attended the school as part of a sending/receiving relationship until the opening of Wallington High School in 1951.

 The school building was partially destroyed in an October 1966 fire that destroyed half of the space used by the high school.

 The school closed at the end of the 1970–71 school year, was succeeded by Henry P. Becton Regional High School, which was built to serve students from both East Rutherford and Carlstadt.